Skip To Main Content

 The Self-Directed Academy (SDA) puts each student in the driver's seat of their own education.
 With an instructional model built on self-paced learning, flexible scheduling, technology integration, STEM, and project-based learning, students determine their own educational path with guidance from educators.
 SDA is best-suited for independent learners who benefit from in-person contact.

-The Fargo Public Schools Self-Directed Academy opened in August 2024 for students in grades 6-8.
-The school is now open for student registration for fall.
+The Fargo Public Schools Self-Directed Academy opened in August 2024.

 The academy differs from the traditional school model families are accustomed to in our Fargo schools.